Wuvist/lcpc/lcpc.typ

 Society is diversified, society has classes.
 Economic index indicators are usually an scalar.
 Scalar as an one dimensional number could never contains enough information for describe situation across different segments of an economy.

-In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Misery Curve.
+In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Pressure Curve.

-= Living Cost Misery Curve - LCMC
+= Living Cost Pressue Curve - LCPC

 == Basic Formula

-A better and in fact nature way of have both all categories of expenditure and all source of income included.
+Indicators like CPI and EIU's WCOL are essentially a weighted sum of living cost.
+In order to capture living cost pressued faced by consumer, it not enough to just consider living cost metrics.
+Living cost must be used to againt values like income to represent pressure faced.
+The proposed formula for Living Cost Pressue - LCP is:

-$ L C P = "Overall expenditure"/"All source income" $
+$ L C P = (sum "Expenditure")/(sum "Income") $

 Benefit of:
 - No weitage conversion is needed, just using norminal numbers